cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 where `[name]` is the name of the key you specified when you initialized `gaiad`.

 While tokens are bonded, they are pooled with all the other bonded tokens in the network.
-Validators and delegators obtain a percentage of shares that equal their staking in this pool.
+Validators and delegators obtain a percentage of shares that equal their stake in this pool.

 ::: tip Note
 Don't use more `steak` thank you have!
 You can always get more by using the [Faucet](https://faucetcosmos.network/)!